oroinc/OroCRMDotmailerBundle/Resources/doc/api/contact.md

 ### get

-Retrieve a specific Dotmailer contact status record.
+Retrieve a specific dotdigital contact status record.

-Defines what status a Dotmailer contact currently has.
+Defines what status a dotdigital contact currently has.

 ### get_list

-Retrieve a collection of Dotmailer contact status records.
+Retrieve a collection of dotdigital contact status records.

-Defines what status a Dotmailer contact currently has.
+Defines what status a dotdigital contact currently has.

 # Extend\Entity\EV_Dm_Import_Status